hackerstolz/proptechhacks-website/README.md

 ## Deployment

-Deployment via the a local build and the `gh-pages` branch.
+Deployment via the a local build and commiting the `docs` directory, which will be served by Github Pages.

 ## Live reloading & dev